 If you would like to see the personal information NPC has about you, you can request a copy of it by contacting us as described below.
 We must ensure that you are in fact the person whose information you are requesting and will ask for evidence to prove your identity before any information is provided.

 Should you think that any of your personal information held by NPC is inaccurate or incomplete you can contact us as detailed below so your information can be updated.
-If, however, NPC refuses to correct or update your information you can request that it is noted in your record that you believe the information is inaccurate or incomplete.
+If, however, NPC cannot, for any reason, correct or update your information you can request that it is noted in your record that you believe the information is inaccurate or incomplete.

 How can I make a complaint?